unicode-org/cldr/docs/site/development/development-process/design-proposals/islamic-calendar-types.md

 2. **tbla** - Tabular Islamic calendar with leap years in 2nd, 5th, 7th, 13th, 16th, 18th, 21st, 24th, 26th and 29th year in each 30-year cycle with the Thursday ('a' - astronomical) epoch(Microsoft Hijri Calendar)
 3. **tblc** - Tabular Islamic calendar with leap years in 2nd, 5th, 7th, 13th, 16th, 18th, 21st, 24th, 26th and 29th year in each 30-year cycle with the Friday ('c' - civil) epoch ([Calendrica](http://emr.cs.iit.edu/home/reingold/calendar-book/Calendrica.html) Islamic - Arithmetic)

 In addition to above, other tabular calendar like Fatimid ("tbl27a" or "tbl27c") might be added if necessary.
-(See wikipedia article:[Tabular Islamic calendar](http://en.wikipedia.org/wiki/Tabular_Islamic_calendar))
+(See wikipedia article: [Tabular Islamic calendar](http://en.wikipedia.org/wiki/Tabular_Islamic_calendar))

 For the religious (sighting) calendar, we could explicitly represent the location.
 For now, JSR-310 community wants one for Saudi Arabia.
 We could define such variants by defining a syntax like \<2-letter county code> + \<padding character '0'>, for example "cv-sa0" (sa = Saudi Arabia), but the idea was rejected by the CLDR TC in the CLDR TC meeting on 2013-Jan-30 for following reasons: 1) the subtag registry should define the exact list whenever possible, 2) such syntax may allow subtags that are not really used - for example, jp0 (jp = Japan) is practically useless, and 3) the region might not be presented by country code.
 The CLDR TC's agreement was to register "rgsa" for Saudi Arabia (prefix "rg" (region) + 2-letter country code "sa") explicitly.
 We may add other regions based on requests in future using the same convention.
 So in addition to algorithmic variants above, this proposal includes: